 Some people are gun lovers, that is why they are passionate to have guns.
 Some have to keep guns because of personal safety.
 People usually ask, which weapon is more suitable for personal defense?
 Among these two cartridges 6.5 Creedmoor and .223, the 223 was designed for close combat.
 It has a low recoil which means that multiple shots can hit the target very fastly.

 On the other hand, the 6.5 Creedmoor was designed in the competition against long-range shooting weapons.
 Can any of these be used for home or personal defense?
 The thing is which one is more suitable.
 Normal people who are not that familiar with weapons will consider having a small weapon like .223 for personal defense.
 If you ask a gunner, he/she will suggest having the 6.5 Creedmoor as it is far better than the .223.
 Although, it is not an ideal cartridge for general purposes.

 .223 is the most popular cartridge among hunters or shooters.
 Most of the .223 ammunition manufacturers design this incredible weapon for target shooting.
 There are also a handful of options for the .223 that are specifically designed for big game hunting.
 The .223 is very easy to find because of its popularity.
 Every gun store has a wide variety of it.
 People know about this cartridge and its capabilities as well.

-On the other hand, the 6.5 Grendel is also manufactured for gunners who like to do the long-range shooting.
+On the other hand, the 6.5 Grendel is also manufactured for gunners who like to do long-range shooting.
 This amazing cartridge has acquired reasonable popularity in the gunners’ community as well.
 Still, you will not find it in every gun store, it does not mean that this one is rare.
-If you are looking for the popularity comparison between .223 and 6.5 Grendel then, .223 is the most famous cartridge.
+If you are looking for a popularity comparison between .223 and 6.5 Grendel then, .223 is the most famous cartridge.

 6.5 Grendel vs 5.56 ballistics